qgis/QGIS-Enhancement-Proposals/qep-341-3d-pedestrian-view.md

 * the camera is facing the same direction as before activation
 * the movement mode changes (see below)

-The user exits this mode by switching to another navigation mode or by pressing the *Esc* key or by doing a right click with the mouse.
+The user exits this mode by switching to another navigation mode or by pressing the *Esc* key.

 ### Movements

 Movements can be done using the keyboard or mouse and are free: unconstrained by obstacles or roads.
+The user moves are restricted in the current extent.

 Forward and backward movement will be controlled by the `up` and `down` keys.
 Lateral movement will be controlled by the `left` and right keys.
 Lateral mouse movements will allow you to turn without moving.
 Vertical mouse movements allow you to look up or down.